Velinsky/webpack-timetracker/readme.md

    - make sure that username won't change during development though
    - implement mergeusernames in config to report multiple users as a single user
  - detect file changes by git checkout (and similar) to prevent tracking polution
+ - dependency injected Reader and Writer to the main plugin, so other implementations (like MongoWriter) can be used
+   - Reader is only model for Reporter